 Seniors may apply for the Tennessee Promise scholarship, which will provide two years of tuition-free attendance at a community or technical college in Tennessee.

-Tennessee Promise is both a scholarship and mentoring program focused on increasing the number of students that attend college in our state.
-It provides students a last-dollar scholarship, meaning the scholarship will cover the cost of tuition and mandatory fees not covered by the Pell grant, the HOPE scholarship, or the Tennessee Student Assistance Award.
-Students may use the scholarship at any of the state’s 13 community colleges, 27 colleges of applied technology, or other eligible institution offering an associate degree program, but at these institutions the award would be capped at the average cost of tuition and mandatory fees at the community colleges.
+Tennessee Promise is both a scholarship and mentoring program focused on increasing the number of students that attend a postsecondary institution in our state.
+It provides students a last-dollar scholarship, meaning the scholarship may cover the cost of tuition and mandatory fees not covered by the federl Pell grant, the HOPE Scholarship, or the Tennessee Student Assistance Award at any of the state's 13 community colleges or 27 colleges of applied technology.
+Students may also use the scholarship at other eligible institution offering an associate degree program, but at these institutions the award would be capped at the average cost of tuition and mandatory fees at the community colleges.

 Administration of Tennessee Promise

 Tennessee Student Assistance Corporation (TSAC) administers the Tennessee Promise Scholarship program, working in partnership with local, non-profit partnering organizations that coordinate the mentoring and community service component.
 Once a student applies to the Tennessee Promise program, his or her respective partnering organization is responsible for communicating program requirements, mentorship connections, and determining if a student remains eligible for the Promise.